Are you wondering how much does AdSense pay per 1,000 views? What about how much AdSense pays per click?

 In this guide, you’ll get a complete overview of how much Google AdSense pays per thousand views and clicks, and the various factors that impact the monetization of a website or blog.

-The ultimate goal here is to help you get a better estimate of the amount of money you can earn with your site by using AdSense and to show you what factors may be impacting your monthly earnings.
+The ultimate goal here is to help you get a better estimate of the amount of money you can earn with your site by using AdSense and to show you what factors may be impacting your monthly Google AdSense earnings per view and click.
 You’ll even find a Google AdSense revenue calculator to get the best estimate of your earnings.

 How Much Does AdSense Pay Per 1,000 Views?